Pivoting the paradigm: the role of spreadsheets in K-12 data science: Data and Computing Skills

 In 2009, the programming language Google Apps Script was released \citep{noauthor_launched_2009}.
-Apps Script is a lightweight, Javascript-based scripting language allowing for the automation and connection of multiple tools within Google Workspace (e.g., Drive, Sheets, Docs, Calendar, Gmail, etc.).
-The scripting language is well-documented, and being Javascript-based, would be easy for many high school computer science students who are already familiar with any programming language to pick up quickly \citep{bastug_effect_2017}.
+Apps Script is a lightweight, JavaScript-based scripting language allowing for the automation and connection of multiple tools within Google Workspace (e.g., Drive, Sheets, Docs, Calendar, Gmail, etc.).
+The scripting language is well-documented, and being JavaScript-based, would be accessible to high school students with prior programming experience \citep{bastug_effect_2017}.
 Additionally, Apps Script is freely available with any Google account.

-While not all students may need to learn to program, Apps Script provides an accessible jumping off point for those who choose to do so.
+While not all K--12 students may need to learn to program or code, and while there is a need for professional development to support its use, Apps Script provides an accessible jumping off point for those who choose to do so.

 One powerful application of Google Apps Script, suitable for a basic introduction to the purpose of the language, is coding custom functions for a Google Sheet \citep{apps_script_quickstart}.
 We return to the prior example of a grading spreadsheet.
 The Apps Script implementation of this formula might include \texttt{if} and \texttt{else-if} statements or a \texttt{switch} statement.
-Here is an example of such a function:
+Example source code is provided in \hyperref[appendix-a]{Appendix A} (Example 1).